Rapid Detection of ENT Pathogens

 - Detect polymicrobial infections

-- Include one of the most extensive antibiotic resistance gene panels
+- Include one of the most extensive antibiotic resistance gene menus

 - Are unaffected by concurrent antibiotic use